 This is probably the most important dating in college advice we can give you.
 Your first heartbreak can make it seem like your world is crumbling down around you.
 You’ve self-diagnosed yourself as depressed and hope is nowhere to be found.
 If you can successfully keep in mind that this relationship did not define you and things will eventually get better, you’ll be just fine.

-Stop feeling sorry for yourself after your breakup and go to that party you’re invited to.
-In fact, going through breakups will teach you what to avoid, or just how to be in a relationship.
+Stop feeling sorry for yourself after your breakup and go to that frat party you’re invited to.
+In fact, going through breakups will teach you what to avoid with future partners, or just how to be in a relationship.

 In a survey spanning 24,000 colleges, 61% of students reported to have gone on dates.
 That means more than half of your friend group is probably out trying to impress their date.
 College is filled with students who’ve just been given a lot more freedom and this statistic proves that they’re just trying to make the best of it.

 No, not dating in college isn’t weird!
-Do you think Elon Musk had time to date around in college?
 If you want to focus on your studies, that’s absolutely okay.
 Or for whatever reason you don’t want to date right now, that’s your choice.
 You do you!